hassan-ak/learn-applied-generative-ai-fundamentals/00_what_is_generative_ai/readme.md

 # What is Generative AI and LLMs?

 **Definition:**
-Generative AI refers to a subset of artificial intelligence that involves creating new content, such as images, text, music, and more, rather than simply analyzing or interpreting existing data.
+Generative AI refers to a subset of artificial intelligence that `involves creating new content`, such as *images*, *text*, *music*, and more, rather than simply analyzing or interpreting existing data.
 It uses machine learning models, particularly generative models, to produce outputs that are novel and often indistinguishable from human-created content.

 **Install ChatGPT**